RosettaCommons/documentation/application_documentation/rna/rna-denovo.md

 #Rna Denovo: RNA 3D structure modeling

+#Deprecation notice

+As of mid-2020, your best choice for whole-RNA modeling with fragment assembly is [[FARFAR2]], which uses the same executable and many of the same flags.
+FARFAR2 represents a new set of defaults and some changes in behavior, so this documentation will be a little out of date.

 #Application purpose
 To produce <i>de novo</i> models of small RNA motifs through Fragment Assembly of RNA with Full Atom Refinement (FARFAR).